AlibabaCloudDocs/smartag/intl.en-US/API Reference/Smart Access Gateway APP/RoamClientUser.md

 # RoamClientUser

 Enables roaming for SAG APP clients.
-After roaming is enabled, the clients can access their private networks across areas.
+After roaming is enabled, the clients can access their private networks across regions.

 ## Prerequisites